Clinics & Services

 The flu vaccination is offered to people in at-risk groups.
 These people are at greater risk of developing serious complications if they catch flu, such as pregnant women and elderly people.

 Flu vaccinations are available to the over 65s and those in an at risk group.
-Please see link below re who is entitled to a free flu vaccination.

 Management of Chronic Disease